jfelsinger/joelfredrick.com/resume.markdown

 Been creating and working-on awesome client projects using technologies like `Node.js`, `Couchbase`, and `MongoDb`.
 Keeping a big focus on improving infrastructure and architecture of code-bases as well as leading client development teams to build scalable and highly-maintainable solutions.
+Solutions that include database-side internationalization; a full-featured ODM for a then-fledgling NoSQL DB system; the architecture and REST API to serve and provide functionality for multiple successful social-media sites and apps.

 ##### Developer